-Trends today point to a future of work culture where remote teams are the norm.
+Recent trends point to a future work culture where remote teams are the norm.
 When geography stops mattering, you can source the best team members from anywhere in the world.
 And if the creme de la creme is working solo, chances are they’re empowered to focus exclusively on the work at hand and get things done.

 But here’s the thing.
 While we’re most productive when we’re alone, we’re most innovative in groups.

-At first glance, it seems like we can’t achieve both.
-Should we focus on increasing productivity or boosting innovation?
+At first glance, it seems like this is an either/or decision.
+Should we focus on increasing productivity and employee performance or boosting innovation?
 Or is it possible to have the best of both worlds?

 Office environments are jam-packed with distractions.
-Between ping-pong tables, noisy team member phone calls, and synchronized brain breaks, it’s tough to get things done at work.
+Between ping-pong tables, noisy phone calls, and synchronized brain breaks, getting things done at work is tough.
 As Virgin CEO Richard Branson says, we’re living in “an age when remote working is easier and more effective than ever.”

-Meetings and ideation are important, but here’s the problem.
-Brainstorming and planning sessions take time away from execution, AKA getting things done.
-In a recent survey, nearly one-quarter (24 percent) of respondents say they spend more time in meetings talking about work than actually doing it.
-That’s pretty frustrating.
-In order to walk the talk, you need to guarantee plenty of healthy time alone.
+Meetings and ideation sessions are important, but here’s the problem… Brainstorming and planning sessions take time away from execution and sacrifice employee performance (aka getting sh*t done).
+In a recent survey, nearly one-quarter (24 percent) of respondents say they spend more time in meetings talking about work than actually working.
+In order to walk the talk of managing performance effectively, you need to guarantee plenty of healthy time alone for everyone.

 At the round table.
 In meetings.
 When they’re together and feeding off one another’s energy and mutual participation.